Test Complete

 You would express this as a GCS 12 = E3, V4, M5.

-The GCS is not well validated in children and cannot--as a sole indicator--predict the need for airway interventions.
-The best approach in considering intubation for childhood trauma is to assess for valid indications for intubation, such as a child who cannot maintain his/her airway (determined with phonation and swallowing, not just the gag reflex).
+A child's reaction to a health crisis differs from an adult's.
+Understanding commands and cooperating can be compromised due to pain or immaturity.
+The GCS is not well-validated in children and cannot solely predict the need for airway interventions.
+The best approach in considering intubation for childhood trauma is to assess valid indications for intubation, such as a child's ability to maintain their airway, determined by phonation and swallowing, not just the gag reflex.

 GCS in Plain English: